Alphabet Stock Analysis, Valuation (NASDAQ:GOOGL)

 Alphabet Inc Stock Rating 3.8/5

 Should you buy GOOGL stock?

-- Alphabet has a healthy FCF (Free Cash Flow) margin of 17.6%.
+- The company has a healthy free cash flow margin of 18.5%.

 Should you sell GOOGL stock?

-- The company is trading at a price to sales multiple of 6.7, which is overvalued in comparison to the Internet Services industry average multiple of 2.7.
+- GOOGL stock is trading at a PS multiple of 7.1, which is a negative when compared to the Internet Services industry average multiple of 2.8.

 Financial analysis of Alphabet along with a look at the company's growth, core business, its new ventures etc. makes one see the value of this tech stock.
 The company has repeatedly innovated, made strategic acquisitions, and has a huge portfolio of patents.
 All this and growing Alphabet assets makes us bullish about the stock.
 The stock has seen a steady rise in price as can be seen from Alphabet stock price history.